cprieto/mdx_downheader/Readme.md

 ## Contributions? pull requests?

-This is github, just fork and create a pull request, I will always welcome that!
+This is github, just fork and create a pull request, you will be always welcome to contribute!